magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 The new Project Web Interface provides the following features for Pro plan Staging and Production environments:

 * Add and manage user access to the environments
-* Sync code between Staging and Pro to Development (Integration) environments
+* Sync code between Staging and Pro to Integration environments
 * Add and manage environment variables
 * Configure environment settings
 * Access the environments by SSH and URL.
 These links and commands are provided through the Access Links.